polterguy/magic/README.md

 The above C# code is 120 lines of code, divided into 9 different files.
 The Hyperlambda equivalent is 5 lines of code in one file.
 This makes you on average 20 times more productive, and reduces your technical debt by 95%.

+Hyperlambda has been [recognised by Microsoft in an article](https://learn.microsoft.com/en-us/archive/msdn-magazine/2017/june/csharp-make-csharp-more-dynamic-with-hyperlambda) that became the 5th most read article ever published by MSDN Magazine, and is currently being used by thousands of companies and individuals all over thw world to solve software development backend problems.

 ## Components

 Magic is a complete software development platform, and contains among other things the following components.